-Hoodoos can be found scattered throughout the High Plateaus region of the Colorado Plateau and the Badlands region of the Northern Great Plains, but Bryce Canyon National Park hosts the highest concentration of them anywhere in the world.
-Hoodoos can also be found in other countries around the world.
+You can also find hoodoos in other countries around the world.
 In the south of France, hoodoos are known as demoiselles coiffées (“ladies with hairdos”) or cheminées de fées (“fairy chimneys”).
 They are one of the primary tourist attractions in the Cappadocia region of Turkey, and are as far flung as Serbia, Taiwan, and Alberta.
-Wherever they are found throughout the world, hoodoos inspire awe and tourists flock to see these pillars of wonder.
+Wherever they are found across the globe, hoodoos inspire awe and tourists flock to see these pillars of wonder.

 How do Hoodoos form?

-Bryce Canyon National Park is located on the edge of the Paunsaugunt Plateau and experiences over 200 days of freeze/thaw cycle per year, lending to its propensity for hoodoo formation.
+Bryce Canyon National Park, located on the edge of the Paunsaugunt Plateau, experiences over 200 days of freeze/thaw cycle per year, lending to its propensity for hoodoo formation.
 As the plateau edge erodes away, it leaves projections or fins.
 These fins continue to erode beneath the caprock and, eventually, a window forms.
-As the window continues to open, eventually the weight of the caprock can no longer be supported and the window collapses.
+As the window continues to open, the pillar can no longer support the weight of the caprock, and the window collapses.
 This leaves the isolated towers that we know as hoodoos.

 The Paiute Story

 The Paiute people who have inhabited the area for centuries have their own origin story for the hoodoos of Bryce Canyon.
-As the story goes, long before the Paiute people lived there, the land was inhabited by the To-when-an-ung-wa, or The Legend People.
+As the story goes, long before the Paiute people lived in the region, the land was inhabited by the To-when-an-ung-wa, or The Legend People.
 The To-when-an-ung-wa lived too heavily upon the land.
-They would drink up all of the streams and rivers in spring, leaving no water for the other creatures during the summer and eat up all the pine nuts in the fall, leaving no food in winter.
+They would drink up all of the streams and rivers in spring, leaving no water for the other creatures during the summer.
+They ate up all the pine nuts in the fall, leaving no food in winter.
 Eventually, the other creatures appealed to Sinawava, the Coyote, a very powerful spirit.
-Coyote, being a notorious trickster, invited the To-when-an-ung-wa to a lavish feast and of course, they all came dressed in their finest with elaborately painted faces.
-When they sat down to eat, he began turning them to stone.
+Coyote, being a notorious trickster, invited the To-when-an-ung-wa to a lavish feast, and of course, they all came dressed in their finest with elaborately painted faces.
+When they sat down to eat, Coyote began turning his guests to stone.
 They fled in terror, scrambling over the edge of the plateau and toppling over one another, making the many different sizes and shapes of hoodoos that we see today.
 The Paiute people call them Angka-ku-wass-a-wits (red painted faces), referring to the many colors of the hoodoos.

 However they got here, the hoodoos of Bryce Canyon National Park are a wondrous sight to see.
 Come and walk among them on your next Utah hiking vacation.
 Maybe you will see the faces and hear the whispers of the To-when-an-ung-wa.